percona/k8spg-docs/docs/monitor-kubernetes.md

         The default values may differ in newer releases of the helm chart.

 6. Install the Victoria Metrics Operator.
-The `vm-k8s` value in the following command is the Operator name.
+The `vm-k8s` value in the following command is the Release name.
+You can use a different name.
 Replace the `<namespace>` placeholder with your value.
 The Namespace must be the same as the Namespace for the Secret and ConfigMap.

     ```{.bash data-prompt="$" }
     $ helm install vm-k8s vm/victoria-metrics-k8s-stack  -f values.yaml -n <namespace>